What you'll find on this page

 - Information about your child’s first fitting and programming session.

-As your child's fitting (programming) day approaches, you might feel nervous and excited.
+As your child's fitting (programming) day approaches, you'll feel nervous and excited.

-To help you prepare, we've compiled a list of questions to ask your child's audiologist.
+To help you prepare, we've compiled a list of questions to ask your child's hearing health professional.

-These questions may help you understand what to expect at the first programming appointment and help get your family ready for life with your child's new hearing device.
+These questions will help you know what to expect at the first programming appointment and get everyone ready for life with a new hearing device.

 Questions for parents to ask about fitting day and beyond